 A Gate Judge is responsible for the supervision of one or more gates.
-This supervision includes determining and recording whether or not a competitor's passage through the gates - both skis and both tips - was correct or incorrect according to current rules, verifying that the competitors do not accept outside help, documenting interference for review by the Jury, maintaining and repairing his assigned section of the course, straightening gates, replacing broken gates and replacing torn and missing gate panels.
-A competitor who does not have correct passage through a gate or who has accepted outside help has committed a "fault".
+This supervision includes determining and recording whether or not a competitor's passage through the gates - both ski tips and both feet - was correct or incorrect according to current rules, verifying that the competitors do not accept outside help, documenting interference for review by the Jury, maintaining and repairing the Gate Judge's assigned section of the course, straightening gates, replacing broken gates, and replacing torn and missing gate panels.
+A competitor who does not have correct passage through a gate or who has accepted outside help has committed a "fault."

 In the case of an error or a fall in Slalom, the competitor is permitted to ask the Gate Judge if a fault was committed.
-The Gate Judge, if asked, must inform the competitor if he has committed a fault that would lead to disqualification.
-The competitor is fully responsible for his action and, in this respect, cannot hold the Gate Judge responsible.
-The accepted procedure in U.S. Ski & Snowboard is that a Gate Judge instructs a competitor with one of only two responses: "Go!" or "Back!"
+The Gate Judge, if asked, must inform the competitor if the competitor has committed a fault that would lead to disqualification.
+The competitor is fully responsible for their actions and, in this respect, cannot hold the Gate Judge responsible.
+The accepted procedure in U.S. Ski & Snowboard is that a Gate Judge instructs a competitor with one of only two responses, "Go!" or "Back!"

-Slalom is the only event that allows a competitor to hike in order to complete passage of a missed gate...and then only if there will be no interference with the following competitor.
-Competitors who miss a gate or come to a complete stop in Downhill, Super G, Giant Slalom and Parallel (including brackets) events must exit the course and are not permitted to continue through further gates.
+Slalom is the only event that allows a competitor to hike (step back) in order to complete passage of a missed gate...and then only if there will be no interference with the following competitor.
+Competitors who miss a gate or come to a complete stop in Downhill, Super G, Giant Slalom, and Parallel (including brackets) must exit the course and are not permitted to continue through further gates.

 There are two types of Gate Judge Cards.
-The "Fault Only" Gate Judge Card is used to draw diagrams of indicated "faults" and record bib numbers only for those competitors who have committed a "fault".
-The "Fault Only" Gate Judge Card is recommended for use at speed events - DH and SG.
+The "Fault Only" Gate Judge Card is used to draw diagrams of indicated "faults" and record bib numbers only for those competitors who have committed a "fault."
+The "Fault Only" Gate Judge Card is recommended for use at speed events - Downhill and Super G.

-The "Fault/No Fault" Gate Judge Card is used to draw diagrams of indicated "faults", record the gate passage for every competitor and indicate whether the gate passage was correct (with a checkmark) or incorrect (with an F).
-The "Fault/No Fault" Gate Judge Card is recommended for technical events - GS and SL - where, especially in second runs, bib numbers are not sequential.
+The "Fault/No Fault" Gate Judge Card is used to draw diagrams of indicated "faults," record the gate passage for every competitor and indicate whether the gate passage was correct (with a checkmark) or incorrect (with an F).
+The "Fault/No Fault" Gate Judge Card is recommended for technical events - Giant Slalom and Slalom - where, especially in second runs, bib numbers are not sequential.